coleschuelke/game-engine/doc/tournament-instructions.md

 For lab 4, you planned paths through a cluttered 2D environment.
 For that lab, much of the 2D files were already written, tested, debugged, and vetted.
-For this project, you are provided with little 3D support.
+For this project, you are provided only modest 3D support.
 It is completely up to you to determine how you will tackle this problem.

 You are allowed to add any additional files, functions, or enhancements to your `game-engine` code base.
-However, you are not allowed to modify or delete current functionality without the written permission of one of the TAs.
+However, you are not allowed to modify or delete current functionality without the written permission of the TA.

 ### Code Restrictions
 1) Don't alter any code in the src/exe folder